Links to Key Governance Documents as pdf files:

 - Revised Bylaws as approved by the congregation on April 9, 2017.
 These took effect on July 1, 2017.

-- Board Policy Book: Board Policy Book working draft as of March 20, 2017, a work in progress
+- Board Policy Book: UUSS Board Policy Book working draft Nov.
+4, 2017, a work in progress

 - Procedural Handbooks: Several handbooks on different topics are envisioned and are in various stages of development.
 To date only the UUSS Employee Handbook is finished.

 Background & History of Governance Change at UUSS

 The UU Society of Schenectady used the interim ministry of Rev. Margret O’Neall as an intentional period to update and improve its system of governance.
 The process began in September 2014, when the congregational leadership identified governance change as a priority, and committed to work on it during a planned three-year period of transitional ministry.

 During 2014-15, a Governance Study Group that was open to anyone began meeting weekly to read various materials, talk about ideas and structures that have been found to work well in congregations, and consider how different structures might strengthen UUSS.